An Email Marketing Success Story

 I took advantage of what I knew how to do, marketing.
 I made cold calls, fliers, newspaper and magazine ads.
 I followed through with direct mailers, grassroots efforts and partner marketing.
 I sent emails, regularly.
 (This was before true social media, when groups, public bulletin boards and forums were the sources for getting information out.
 Mobile marketing had only just begun.)

 A copy of the email that was used to get Jocko home after running awayYou can read the full story here.
 The ordeal latest about 6 months.
 Against all odd I got him back.
-It was through the last email.
+It was through the last email (based on this ad).
 The email had been forwarded several times before it got to the person who had been fostering my dog.

 What made this one get to the right person?